Fort Pontchartrain du Détroit: History

+Painting depicting Cadillac receiving letters patent from representatives of King Louis XIV of France by Fernand Le Quesne.

 The river flowing between Lake St. Clair and Lake Erie was called by Le Détroit du Lac Érié by the French, meaning "The Strait of Lake Erie."
 In 1698, Antoine Laumet de Lamothe Cadillac, who had previously commanded Fort de Buade at Michilimackinac, proposed the establishment of a colony at Detroit.
 French families would be recruited as settlers, and the Indigenous tribes living near Michilimackinac would be encouraged to migrate to the area.
 The settlement would not only prevent English expansion into the Pays d'en Haut (Upper Country), but would also deter Iroquois aggression.
 Jérôme Phélypeaux de Pontchartrain, the French Secretary of State of the Navy, approved the plan despite the misgivings of New France's Governor and Intendant.

 In June 1701, Cadillac set out from Lachine near Montreal with 100 settlers and soldiers.
 The expedition followed a northerly route up the Ottawa River and across to Georgian Bay and Lake Huron.
 The expedition reached Grosse Ile on the Detroit River on July 23.
 The following day, the expedition returned upstream several miles to a bluff on the north shore of the river at its narrowest point.
 Cadillac commenced the construction of a fort at this location which he named Fort Pontchartrain du Détroit.
 The first building completed was a chapel dedicated to Saint Anne, the patron saint of New France.
 In September, the first two European women arrived at the fort: Cadillac's wife, Marie-Thérèse Guyon, and Marie Anne Picoté de Belestre, the wife of Cadillac's lieutenant, Alphonse de Tonty.

 Fort Pontchartrain du Détroit was built from white oak and initially enclosed an area of about 0.85 acres.
 The palisade was roughly 12 feet tall with a bastion positioned at each corner.
 Dwellings, a warehouse, and the chapel were constructed inside the fort.
 For many years the entire European population lived within the palisade.
 In October 1703, a fire destroyed the chapel and the house of the Recollect priest, Constantin Delhalle, as well as the residences of Cadillac and Tonty.

 After the fort was established, Odawa (Ottawa) from Michilimackinac, and Wyandot (Huron) from Michilimackinac and the St. Joseph River migrated to Detroit and established palisaded villages.
 Groups of Miami, Ojibwe and later Potawatomi also migrated to the area.
 In 1705, Cadillac reported an Indigenous population at Detroit of 2,000.